Ouroborosi/spring-cloud-examples/application-client-consumer-feign-manual/README.md

-# Open Feign
+# Customizing Open Feign Client for Application Client with
-The example is using Spring Cloud Hoxton SR3
+_The example is using Spring Cloud Hoxton SR3_

 Feign is integrated with **Eureka** & **Ribbon**, so the microservice is registering itself on Eureka and use the Ribbon load balancer automatically.